Methodology

 What's the best savings account in Canada?

-The best savings account in Canada is KOHO Earn Interest.
-Far from being only a savings account, this product also offers a cash back prepaid card to help earn on every $1 you spend.
-And that's on top of the high 0.1% interest rate.
+The best savings account in Canada is the EQ Personal Account.
+Far from being only a savings account, this product also offers a cash back prepaid card on all your daily spending.
+And that's on top of the high 2.75% interest rate.